It’s the final push of the year, and you need to come up with some incredible subject lines to use in your end-of-year email campaigns.

 Curiosity can also help boost your email open rate.
 How?
 Researchers found that creating an information gap was highly effective at motivating humans to act because it cognitively induces a feeling of deprivation.
-If you’ve ever clicked on a BuzzFeed article, it’s probably thanks in part to this same tactic.
+If you’ve ever clicked on a BuzzFeed article, it’s probably thanks to this same tactic.
 You just had to know what that unexpected person’s reaction was, right?
 We all do it.

 You can create an information gap in your email subject lines by making readers curious, like in these examples:

 - See how we (increased X) by (YY%) with this simple switch

 - Invitation for you: Join our Secret Sale

 Takeaway: Curiosity created by an information gap encourages readers to open your email and find that missing piece that’s itching at their brains.